slip-slap/slip-slap.github.io/_posts/2017-03-15-language-english-life-sarcasm.md

 ####
 1. this is a lovely tie, it's a shame around such a worthless neck.
-2. suck up the president
+2. suck up the president.
+3. I wish my parents could have been here.